-One example of an important force couple in the human body is the deltoid-rotator cuff force couple.
+One important example in the human body is a force couple of the shoulder, the deltoid-rotator cuff force couple.
 The rotator cuff is more than one muscle but each of these works with the deltoid to create its own important force couple.
 The major function of this force couple is to prevent migration of the humeral head out of the glenoid socket during shoulder abduction, preventing impingement of the rotator cuff against the acromion.
 As the deltoid moves the humerus in an upward direction, the pull of the deltoid can exert a shearing force that can pull the humeral head out of its socket in a superior direction, if left unchecked.
 The rotator cuff muscles each exert a force that checks this tendency, known as the "superior component."

 Weakness or dysfunction in any of the rotator cuff muscles can compromise this normal shoulder function, causing a shoulder impingement or impingement of the rotator cuff.
 Typically, during shoulder movements that raise the arm, this causes the humeral head to impinge the supraspinatus tendon where it runs underneath the acromion process, causing the tendon to become inflamed (see image below).